 |Music||PE||Philosophy & Ethics||Photography|

-6th Form– see the attached 6th form handbook for further details
+6th Form– see below Sixth Form prospectus for further details

 Choose three plus EAL (IELTS) from the following: